citation-file-format/citation-file-format.github.io/index.md

 Sustainable Software for Science: Practice and Experiences (WSSSPE5.1)](http://wssspe.researchcomputing.org.uk/wssspe5-1/) (6 September 2017, Manchester, UK).
-The group discussed the potential and outlined requirements for a format for machine-readable CITATION files[^citation-files], and has authored a blog post on the subject, which will be published on the [blog](http://software.ac.uk/blog/) of the [Software Sustainability Institute](http://software.ac.uk/).
+The group discussed the potential and outlined requirements for a format for machine-readable CITATION files, and has authored a blog post on the subject, which will be published on the [blog](http://software.ac.uk/blog/) of the [Software Sustainability Institute](http://software.ac.uk/).